 Food and beverage processors and packaging professionals from small to large companies across the globe attend PROCESS EXPO in Chicago, USA.
 Attendees cover a range of food production and manufacturing responsibilities including CEO, owner, corporate management, sales and marketing, production, operations, sanitation, maintenance, research and development, quality assurance, engineering, chefs, contract manufacturers, and more. —->Registration<—- —->Find…

 Designed for industrial injection of poultry and red meat.
-The components of the injection line are as follows: injector MH SAS, rotary filter FBN, dripping tunnel TO-1.
+Components of the injection line are: injector MH SAS, rotary filter FBN, dripping tunnel TO-1.

-A family of injectors with SAS SYSTEM – greater opportunities for control of injection process.
-SAS SYSTEM Meat Injectors are intended to implement the most complex processes of injection covering a broad spectrum of raw materials, namely:
+A variety of injectors with SAS SYSTEM – greater opportunities for control of injection process.
+SAS SYSTEM Meat Injectors are intended to implement the most complex injection processes covering a variety of raw materials, namely: